 Miller satisfies both requirements.
 First, mandatory life without parole sentences cause an "impermissibly large risk" of inaccurately imposing the harshest sentence available for juveniles.
 Whorton, 549 U.S. at 418.
-Miller found that sentencing juveniles to "that harshest prison sentence" without guaranteeing consideration of their "youth (and all that accompanies it) . . . poses too great a
+Miller found that sentencing juveniles to "that harshest prison sentence" without guaranteeing consideration of their "youth (and all that accompanies it) . . . poses too great a risk of disproportionate punishment."
+Miller, 132 S. Ct. at 2469.
+The automatic imposition of this sentence with no opportunity for individualized determinations precludes consideration of the unique characteristics of youth - and of each individual youth - which make them "constitutionally different" from adults.
+Miller, 132 S. Ct. at 2464.

 Second, by requiring that specific factors be considered before a court can impose a life without parole sentence on a juvenile, Miller alters our understanding of what bedrock procedural elements are necessary to the fairness of such a proceeding.
 See id. at 2469 (requiring sentencing judges "to take into account how children are different, and how those differences counsel against irrevocably sentencing them to a lifetime in prison.").

 The Miller ruling has "effected a profound and sweeping change," see Whorton, 549 U.S. at 421 (internal quotation marks omitted), by simultaneously striking down sentencing schemes for children in twenty-nine jurisdictions.
 See Miller, 132 S. Ct. at 2471.
 In comparison, the quintessential "watershed" right to counsel announced in Gideon changed the law in only fifteen states.
 Brief for the State Government Amici Curiae, p.
 2, Gideon v.
 Cochran, 372 U.S. 335 (1963).

 Indeed, some state appellate courts have adopted the watershed analysis.
 See, e.g., People v.
 Williams, 982 N.E.2d 181, 196, 197 (Ill.
 App.
 Ct.
-2012) (granting petitioner the right to file a successive post-conviction petition because Miller is a "watershed rule," and at his pre-Miller trial, petitioner had been "denied a 'basic 'precept of justice'' by not receiving any consideration of his age from the circuit court in sentencing," and finding that "Miller not only changed procedures, but also made a substantial change in the law"), abrogated by People v.
-Davis, 6 N.E.3d 709, 722 (III.
+2012) (granting petitioner the right to file a successive post-conviction petition because Miller is a "watershed rule," and at his pre-Miller trial, petitioner had been "denied a 'basic 'precept of justice" by not receiving any consideration of his age from the circuit court in sentencing," and finding that "Miller not only changed procedures, but also made a substantial change in the law"), abrogated by People v.
+Davis, 6 N.E.3d 709, 722 (Ill.
 2014) (holding Miller to be "a new substantive rule").